Optimization-AI/SogCLR/README.md

 # SogCLR PyTorch Implementation

 In this repo, you will learn how to train a self-supervised model by using [Global Contrastive Loss](https://arxiv.org/abs/2202.12387) (GCL) on CIFAR10/CIFAR100.
 The original GCL was implementated in Tensorflow and run in TPUs.
-This tutorial re-implements GCL in PyTorch and GPUs based on [moco's](https://github.com/facebookresearch/moco) codebase.
+This repo re-implements GCL in PyTorch and GPUs based on [moco's](https://github.com/facebookresearch/moco) codebase.
 We recommend users to run this notebook on a GPU-enabled environment, e.g., [Google Colab](https://colab.research.google.com/).

 ## Installation